alltvex/laravel-vehicle/README.md

-# Vehicles Data for Laravel 5.2
+# Vehicles Data for Laravel

-This package allows you to work with vehicles makes, models, years and other details in Laravel 5.2.
+This package allows you to work with vehicles makes, models, years and other details in Laravel.

 ##### Where the data come from?